Dining Room Makeover – Homework/School Work Station

-Need a spot for your kids to feel inspired to do their homework?
-Trying to keep their school work off the kitchen table?
+Whether your children are going back to school, being home schooled, or participating in online learning, they’ll need a spot to feel inspired to do schoolwork and homework.
+Are you trying to keep their school work off the kitchen table?
 Why not turn your dining room into a homework station with these important supplies.

-Inevitably, this means the onslaught of homework will continue to build up.
-Until this week, the de facto homework station was always the kitchen table.
-This was not my choice, but it was where all the books and notebooks ended up until I asked my sons to put away their homework in time to serve dinner.
+If we didn’t carve out a dedicated spot to work, our boys would either sit in bed all day, or spread out all over the kitchen table.
+In the past, all the books and notebooks ended up on the kitchen table until I asked my sons to put away their homework in time to serve dinner.
 I’ll admit, some nights I didn’t ask, but barked orders.
 Can you relate?

 Besides cluttering the table we eat at, the kitchen table was not a space without distractions.
 Like most kitchens, ours is the hub of activity after 5pm.
 Brother may be watching TV in the adjacent living room, hubby might be on a phone, and I am usually cooking.
 Obviously, it wasn’t the best location for focused studying and work.
-Finally, after moving pencils and books off the kitchen table (for the umpteenth time), I came up with a plan:
+Two years ago, after moving pencils and books off the kitchen table (for the umpteenth time), I came up with this plan:

 Operation Dining Room Converted to Homework Station

-The idea was to create a space so organized and inviting that my boys couldn’t wait to plop down their things and plow through their homework.
-Here’s how I achieved the perfect homework station and freed up our kitchen table for other things…like eating!
+The idea was to create a space so organized and inviting that my boys would create better work habits and be able to plow through their school work efficiently.
+Here’s how I achieved the perfect school or homework station and freed up our kitchen table for other things…like eating!

 (I’ve included affiliate links for your convenience.
 I earn a small percentage from a purchase using these links.
 There is no additional cost to you.
 You can read more about affiliate links here.)